Linux MintUbuntu Based

 Netcat for Network Diagnostics

-Netcat offers similar functionality to Telnet with more features.
-Install it:
+Netcat (nc) offers powerful network diagnostic capabilities similar to Telnet but with more flexibility.
+Install it with:

 sudo apt install netcat